-High asset divorce cases in Arizona require a very particular set of knowledge, skills and experience to ensure a fair and equitable outcome in the final property division.
-Our attorneys have handled many high asset cases in Arizona and are well equipped to manage large and complicated financial cases.
+High asset divorce cases in Arizona require a very particular set of knowledge, skills, and experience to ensure a fair and equitable outcome in the final property division.
+Our attorneys have handled many high asset cases in Arizona and are well equipped to manage vast and complicated financial cases.

-Other family law attorneys in Arizona recognize our unique ability to effectively handle high asset divorce cases in Arizona and have refer questions to ask the business over to establish these business practices.
+Other family law attorneys in Arizona recognize our unique ability to handle high asset divorce cases in Arizona efficiently and have referred questions to ask the business over to establish these business practices.

-There are many complex factors that also go into analyzing how much of an increase in value of a sole and separate business creates a community lien.
-The attorney must first establish the value of the business immediately prior to marriage, as well as establish the value of the business at the time the Petition for Dissolution of Marriage or Petition for Legal Separation was served.
+Many complex factors also go into analyzing how much of an increase in the value of a sole and separate business creates a community lien.
+The attorney must first establish the value of the company immediately before marriage, as well as determine the value of the business at the time the Petition for Dissolution of Marriage or Petition for Legal Separation was served.
 However, that is only the beginning of establishing the value of a community lien against a sole and separate business.

-Detailed questions need to answered and proven with competent evidence to determine how much of that increase in value is attributable to the inherent qualities of the business, the economy, and the industry in which the business operates, just to name a few.
+Detailed questions need to answered to determine how much of that increase in value is attributable to the inherent qualities of the business, the economy, and the industry in which the company operates, just to name a few.
 These factors will decrease the community lien on a sole and separate business.
-Other factors to consider when evaluating a community lien on a sole and separate business include whether the business retained all of its’ earnings or whether some or all of the income was spent on the community, such that the community has already been fairly compensated for some or all of the community lien.
-Also, factors such as whether the growth was due to the skill, expertise, and/or labor of the spouse during the marriage.
+Other factors to consider when evaluating a community lien on a separate business include whether the business retained all of its’ earnings or whether some or all of the income was spent in the community, such that the community has already been fairly compensated for some or all of the community lien.
+Also, factors such as whether the growth was due to the skill, expertise, or labor of the spouse during the marriage.
 These factors may increase the value of the community lien.

 Our Scottsdale Arizona high asset divorce attorneys, who share more than one hundred years experience, have handled numerous such cases.

 Tracing Hidden Assets in an Arizona Divorce